sparna-git/Sparnatural/docs/SHACL-based-configuration.md

        <td>
           <div style="width:30px">0..1</div>
        </td>
-       <td class="sp_table_propertyshapes_col_description">References the URI of a class that is itself referred to by an sh:targetClass from
+       <td class="sp_table_propertyshapes_col_description">Defines the entity in the configuration that is the value of this property.
+References
-          a NodeShape.</td>
+          the URI of a class that is itself referred to by an sh:targetClass from a NodeShape.</td>
     </tr>
     <tr>
        <td>node shape (of the property value)</td>